dron-link/shields-in-melee-cant-be-that-complicated/tree-of-shield-mechanics.md

 	- If _No_:
 		1. _Intended animation_ = Final animation.
 If spending a frame in your final animation depletes some counter, here you substract 1 from the count.
 	- If _Yes, and the hit inflicts hitstun/shieldstun_:
-		1. Your state and animation change to one of the damage/knockback/tumble family.
+		1. Your state and animation change to one of the damage/knockback/tumble family; this will be your final state and final animation.
 		2. Do the actions indicated for the first frame of your final animation
 7. End, Show frame